mnit-rtmc/iris/docs/dms.md

 Second    | May combine as second message
 Either    | May combine as first or second message

-There are two cases where messages can be combined:
+Messages can only be combined in certain cases:
 - The first message is scheduled by a [DMS action] and the second is selected by an operator.
 - Both messages are selected by an operator, the first being a quick message and the second composed (line-by-line).

-When messages are combined, the foreground color, font, and justification tags are reset to default values with `[cf][fo][jl][jp]` before the second message.
+The MULTI string `[cf][fo][jl][jp]` is automatically inserted before the second message to reset the foreground color, font, and justification tags to default values.

 There are two methods of combining messages: **Shared** and **Sequenced**.